fluffos/fluffos/docs/efun/system/find_call_out.md

     Find  the  first  call  out due to be executed for function 'func', and return the time left.
 If it is not found, then return -1.

+    This efun will only find call outs initiated by this_object().

 ### SEE ALSO

     call_out(3), remove_call_out(3), set_heart_beat(3)